jdlnb23/ndr/Readme.txt

 EH:
     RNF_Log "ApplyEnhancementDataValidations", "ERROR: " & Err.Description
 End Sub

+'------------------------------------------------------------------------------
+' Returns the current asset tape data from the workbook.
+If the Asset_Tape ' sheet exists and contains data, this function returns its used range as a ' 2D Variant array.
+Used when Refresh_External_Tape is FALSE to avoid ' re-importing the CSV on every refresh.
+Private Function GetExistingTapeFromSheet(wb As Workbook) As Variant
+    On Error GoTo EH
+    Dim wsTape As Worksheet
+    Set wsTape = Nothing
+    On Error Resume Next
+    Set wsTape = wb.Worksheets("Asset_Tape")
+    On Error GoTo EH
+    If wsTape Is Nothing Then
+        GetExistingTapeFromSheet = Empty
+        Exit Function
+    End If
+    Dim lastRow As Long, lastCol As Long lastRow = wsTape.UsedRange.Rows.Count
+    lastCol = wsTape.UsedRange.Columns.Count
+    If lastRow <= 0 Or lastCol <= 0 Then
+        GetExistingTapeFromSheet = Empty
+        Exit Function
+    End If
+    Dim arr As Variant
+    arr = wsTape.Range(wsTape.Cells(1, 1), wsTape.Cells(lastRow, lastCol)).Value
+    GetExistingTapeFromSheet = arr
+    Exit Function
+EH:
+    GetExistingTapeFromSheet = Empty
+End Function

 Private Function BuildPlacardMetricsFromNames() As Object
     Dim m As Object: Set m = NewDict()